 Englewood is a medium-sized city located in the state of Colorado.
 With a population of 34,407 people and 11 constituent neighborhoods, Englewood is the 23rd largest community in Colorado.

 Housing costs in Englewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-	Englewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Englewood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Englewood who work in office and administrative support (15.49%), sales jobs (12.08%), and management occupations (9.02%).
+When you are in Englewood, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Englewood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Englewood is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Englewood who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-	Englewood is a somewhat ethnically-diverse city.
+Englewood is a very ethnically-diverse city.
 The people who call Englewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Englewood residents report their race to be White, followed by Black or African-American.
 Englewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.25% of the city’s residents.
-Important ancestries of people in Englewood include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 16.01% of the city’s residents.
+Important ancestries of people in Englewood include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Englewood is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Slavic languages.